ptruman/diab/README.md

 * `/your/ssl/folder:/ssl:ro` (**needed** for DoH and/or DoT - if enabled, it **must** contain *cert.pem* and *key.pem*)
 * `/your/dnsdist/config/folder:/etc/dnsdist` (optional - see below)
-* `/your/routedns/config/folder:/etc/routedns` (optional - see below)
 * `/etc/localtime:/etc/localtime:ro` (optional *but* ensures correct timestamps)
 * `/etc/timezone:/etc/timezone:ro` (optional *but* ensures correct timestamps)

-**Note** : If you don't create bind mounts for /etc/dnsdist and /etc/routedns, your configuration will not persist container recreation.
+**Note** : If you don't create a bind mount for /etc/dnsdist, your configuration will not persist container recreation.
 If *diab* doesn't find existing configuration files on startup, it will (re)create the necessary ones.
 If you want to 'tweak' your setup once *diab* has got you going, mounted configs are the way to go.

 ## Environment